8 Days Bulgaria Itinerary: History, Ancient Sites & Monasteries

 Day 7: Explore Veliko Tarnovo

-• In afternoon visit Museum of the Revival and Constituent Assembly.
-The museum is housed in former Turkish town hall built in 1872 and has three floors.
-This museum collection includes numerous artifacts from Bulgarian history like paintings, books, documents, photos, tools, swords, guns, etc.
+• In the afternoon visit Museum of the Revival and Constituent Assembly.
+This fascinating museum is located in a former Turkish town hall that dates back to 1872 and features three floors of exhibits.
+You'll find a rich collection of artifacts showcasing Bulgarian history, including paintings, books, documents, photographs, tools, swords, firearms, etc.

-• Next visit Samovodska Charshiya Complex where you'll encounter blacksmiths, potters, painters, etc. selling their work.
+• Next visit Samovodska Charshiya Complex where you'll find talented blacksmiths, potters, painters, and more showcasing their crafts for sale.

-• Then just walk around and explore more of Veliko Tarnovo.
-End your day again with dinner at one of the authentic Bulgarian restaurants with a view of the river valley.
+• After that, take a stroll and discover more of Veliko Tarnovo.
+Wrap up your day again with dinner at one of the charming Bulgarian restaurants overlooking the river valley.

 Tsarevets Fortress (Veliko Tarnovo)